200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-SurvivaloftheFemmest.md

 ## Judge Comments

 This deserves to be a semi-finalist at very least due to its innovative subversion of standard masculine sci-fi/fantasy tropes.
 Players triumph against their enemies through traditionally feminine ideals and graces, which are never put down or made fun of.
-Unique, charming, and definitely made me want to play at least one session. _- [Jacqueline Bryk]_({{site.baseurl}}/judges)
+Unique, charming, and definitely made me want to play at least one session. - [_Jacqueline Bryk_]({{site.baseurl}}/judges)